Research in the Field of Applied Computer Science

 The three vital developments of human-computer interaction (HCI) play a major role in research: interactive systems (with graphic interfaces and windows-based user interaction); cooperative systems (for computer-aided communication and cooperation); and ubiquitous systems (for natural user interaction with the help of sensors and actuators of finger movements, speech input, etc.).
 Research work is conducted primarily in the following fields:

-The fundamentals: methodological, conceptual and technological foundations for the development of interactive, cooperative and ubiquitous systems
+- The fundamentals: methodological, conceptual and technological foundations for the development of these systems

 Research in the area of Smart Environments contributes to the university-wide research focus on human-centred artificial intelligence (AI) by exploring AI techniques for interactive and context-sensitive applications.
 The processing of knowledge about space and time plays a central role (knowledge representation, qualitative spatial and temporal reasoning).
 It is investigated how intelligent systems can acquire knowledge about their environment through learning and perception, how conclusions can be drawn efficiently from this knowledge, how it can be communicated with humans, and how such techniques can be integrated in a technical system.